 - It is mandatory that all of the Nursing-Associate Degree general education classes be completed prior to starting the core nursing classes.
 A grade of C or better is required in all classes, with the exception of the two Anatomy and Physiology classes, where a grade of B or better is required.

-- LTC will take up to 40 Nursing program students each semester (Fall & Spring) via a Priority Enrollment process.
+- Lakeshore will take up to 40 Nursing program students each semester (Fall & Spring) via a Priority Enrollment process.

 Approx Cost Script Loading